Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 Kathryn Ficarra
 [SIGNATURE/PHOTO]

 P.S.
 Remember, executive presence is the difference between being a good leader and being an unforgettable one.
-Don't miss this opportunity to transform how others perceive and respond to you as a leader.
+Don't miss this July 20-23, 2025 opportunity to transform how others perceive and respond to you as a leader.

 [BUTTON: Join the Executive Presence Immersion] (https://mastermind.thecgroupstudio.com/executive-immersion?utm_source=flodesk&utm_medium=email&utm_campaign=exec_presence&utm_content=email3_join)
 ```